Being able to make good decisions is one of the keys to growing a successful business.

 Trusting your gut is something you have to work at.

-The older we get and the more responsibilities we take on, the busier our heads get and the longer our to-do-lists grow.
-When your head starts controlling your life, it’s easy for it to override any intuition or instincts you may have.
+The older we get and the more responsibilities we take on, the busier our heads get and the longer our to-do lists grow.
+When your head starts controlling your life, it’s easy to override any intuition or instincts you may have.
 And when you get so busy that you forget to give yourself the space to hear the advice from inside of you, that connection can get cut off.

-It’s the same as working out and keeping fit; if you stop, your body loses the muscle definition you gained, and your fitness levels go down.
+It’s the same as working out and keeping fit; if you stop, your body loses the muscle definition you gained, and your fitness levels decrease.

-The next time you are faced with a decision, instead of panicking or saying “I don’t know” – take a moment , close your eyes and listen closely inside yourself first.
-If you really don’t know how to do this (and yes, ten years ago I was so ‘in my head’ that I really didn’t know how to hear what my instinct was telling me!), then take note of my next point.
+The next time you are faced with a decision, instead of panicking or saying, “I don’t know”, – take a moment, close your eyes and listen closely inside yourself first.
+If you don’t know how to do this (and yes, ten years ago, I was so ‘in my head’ that I didn’t know how to hear what my instinct told me!), take note of my next point.

 Spend more time in your body.

-Many of us will exercise for the sake of fitness and health, measuring success by steps or sweat.
-But because so much business is often solved in our heads, these kinds of exercises can feed the brain; giving you more things to take action on and complete.
+Many of us will exercise for fitness and health, measuring success by steps or sweat.
+But because so much business is often solved in our heads, these exercises can feed the brain, giving you more things to take action on and complete.

-Spending time moving your body consciously can really help you connect with the neural pathways that run around your body.
-Movement such as dance – prancing around the kitchen rather than following a structured class – and slower walking focused on your posture – noticing how your feet connect with the ground with each step – can be simple ways of sensing your body and spending time ‘out of your head’.
+Spending time moving your body consciously can help you connect with the neural pathways around your body.
+Movement such as dance – jigging around the kitchen rather than following a structured class – and slower walking focused on your posture – noticing how your feet connect with the ground with each step – can be simple ways of sensing your body and spending time ‘out of your head’.

 Recognise that fear is different from intuition

 If you choose to ignore your fears, you may find that you procrastinate and pull yourself back from taking action.
-So use your fear to shine a light on anything that you may avoid simply because it feels uncomfortable as this can be helpful in making sure you don’t avoid taking action on your decisions.
+So, use your fear to shine a light on anything that you may avoid simply because it feels uncomfortable, as this can help make sure you don’t avoid taking action on your decisions.

 Be prepared for change, even if it means sacrificing some things you really care about.